VIRGINIA MARINE RESOURCES COMMISSION

 B. It shall be unlawful for any person to possess or land any cobia harvested recreationally from shore, a pier, or any other manmade structure without first having obtained a Recreational Cobia Permit from the Marine Resources Commission.
 Any such permittee shall provide his MRC ID number; the date of harvest; the mode of fishing; and the number of cobia kept or released on that report to the Commission.

-1. Any permittee who did not participate in the recreational cobia season shall notify the commission of their lack of participation by the 15th day after the close of the recreational cobia season on forms provided by the commission.
+1. Any permittee who did not participate in the recreational cobia season shall notify the commission of his lack of participation by the 21st day after the close of the recreational cobia season on forms provided by the commission or through the Virginia Saltwater Fisherman's Journal.

 4VAC20-510-20.
 RECREATIONAL FISHERY POSSESSION LIMITS; SEASON CLOSURE; VESSEL ALLOWANCE; AND, PROHIBITION ON GAFFING.